.

 Angela Dwyer, Program Manager, Northern Great Plains (Fort Collins, CO)

-A Nebraska native and raised in Texas, Angela moved to Colorado in 2010 and worked for Audubon Rockies on habitat restoration and at Colorado State University on several GIS vegetation mapping projects before joining Bird Conservancy in 2012.
+Originally from Nebraska and raised in Texas, Angela moved to Colorado in 2010 and worked for Audubon Rockies on habitat restoration and at Colorado State University on several GIS vegetation mapping projects before joining Bird Conservancy in 2012.
 She studied waterbirds and received a Master’s Degree in Wildlife Management at Stephen F. Austin State University in 2006 and has been working with birds ever since.
 Prior to moving to Colorado, she was the conservation biologist for Audubon North Carolina from 2007 to 2010, chasing shorebirds on the beach.
 She loves exploring Colorado through birding, hiking, and skiing.

 (970) 482-1707 x 17

-Taylor Dziedzina, Development & Executive Assistant (Brighton, CO)
+Taylor Dziedzina, Development Associate (Brighton, CO)

 Taylor has a Bachelor’s Degree in Fish, Wildlife, and Conservation Biology from Colorado State University.
 After college, she worked at Colorado Parks and Wildlife as the Statewide Volunteer Program Assistant.
 For the past three years Taylor has been a field biologist leading surveys in the Intermountain West for threatened and endangered species.
 In her spare time Taylor can be found hiking and backpacking with her dog, Delilah, birdwatching, or curled up with a good book.